Explaining the components of your car air conditioner

 - Refrigerant absorbs heat from the interior of the car.

-- The refrigerant returns for another round, keeping your car cool.
+- The refrigerant returns after being cooled, ready to absorb heat again, keeping your car cool.

 Refrigerant leaks are a common cause of car air conditioning problems.
 As a part of our thorough air conditioning service and repairs, a Natrad technician will always check your refrigerant levels, repair any leaks, and refill as required.

-The compressor contains several moving parts that can wear out over time and need replacing.
-At Natrad, we stock full compressor kits available for over 200 popular vehicle makes and models.
+The compressor contains several moving parts that can each wear out over time and require replacing.
+At Natrad, we stock full compressor kits available for over 200 popular vehicle makes and models to help you if your compressor is having issues.

 There are several reasons why your condenser might fail: